wookey-project/wookeypedia/sphinx/source/tataouine/internals.rst

 .. contents::

 The WooKey build system is based on Makefiles and Kconfig.
-It requires GNU Make syntax.
+It uses specific GNU Make syntax (and hence requires GNU Make).

 Global Makefile hierarchy
 --------------------------